 Budgets may be adjusted during the fiscal year when approved by the County Commission.
 Any changes must be within the revenues and reserves estimated to be available.

 B. Deficit Fund Balances/Net Position of Individual Funds

-At September 30, 2017, the following governmental funds had deficit fund balances:
+At September 30, 2018, the following governmental fund had a deficit fund balance: